flynx/argv.js/README.md

 var parser = argv.Parser({
 ```

-Now let us populate the option definitions splitting the job into sections.
+Now let us populate the option definitions, splitting the job into sections...

 ### Help and metadata